UPDATED APRIL 2020

 MKC Training Services Ltd. (MKC Training) ("the Company"), is committed to protecting your privacy.
-We abide by the Data Protection Act 1998 and the Freedom of Information Act 2000 to protect information about our clients.
+This privacy notice has been prepared in accordance with the General Data Protection Regulation (EU) 2016/679 (“GDPR”) and the Data Protection Act 2018.
 By using this website, you consent to the collection and use of information by MKC Training as described below.

 This Policy explains what types of personal information will be gathered when you visit the website of MKC Training and how this information will be used.
 Although this website provides links to other websites, this policy applies only to the Company's webpages.

 The policy sets out the different areas where user privacy is concerned and outlines the obligations and requirements of the users, the website and website owners.
 Furthermore the way this website processes, stores and protects user data and information will also be detailed within this policy.

 The Company has a commitment to protecting your privacy and respecting the confidentiality of information you provide when you visit the Company's websites at www.mkctraining.com.
 At the same time, the Company seeks to ensure that you obtain value from the website and from the services that you may want to receive.